tsutterley/pyTMD/doc/source/background/Tides.rst

 ``pyTMD`` stores these coefficients in an easily accessible `JSON database <https://github.com/tsutterley/pyTMD/blob/main/pyTMD/data/doodson.json>`_ supplied with the program.
 Together these coefficients and additional nodal corrections (`f` and `u`) can be used to calculate the frequencies and 18.6-year modulations of the tidal constituents, and allow for the accurate determination of the tidal amplitudes :cite:p:`Schureman:1958ty` :cite:p:`Dietrich:1980ua`.
+In addition, the amplitudes of minor constituents can be estimated using inferrence methods :cite:p:`Schureman:1958ty` :cite:p:`Ray:2017jx`.

 Solid Earth Tides